Care at our hospitals and clinics

 - Acute Care Pediatrics, Pediatric Intensive Care Unit, Virginia Treatment Center for Children, Neonatal Intensive Care Unit and pediatric patients on specialty units (Bone Marrow Transplant, Epilepsy Monitoring, etc.):

-- Each patient can have 4 adults on their approved visitor list throughout their stay (only 2 of these approved visitors can visit at a time)
+- Each patient can have 2 visitors on their approved visitor list throughout their stay

 - Transitional Care Unit: Visitation is limited and must be scheduled through the TCU social worker